 Welcome to Orientation at Florida State University!
 We are excited to welcome you and your student into the FSU family!
 Family Orientation is designed to help parents, grandparents, aunts, uncles, guardians, friends, and anyone else who is part of the family support system for an FSU student to gain information, resources, and insight to help their student thrive during their time at Florida State.
-For each section below, click the arrow to view more information, including locations, session descriptions, and important reminders.
+For each section below, click the plus sign to view more information, including locations, session descriptions, and important reminders.

 Orientation Day 1